Brazil Nut Tree (Bertholletia excelsa)

 Famous for reaching heights of over 160 feet, the Brazil nut tree towers above other trees in the Amazon rainforest.
 During January and February, its fruit -- which is the size of a baseball and can weigh up to 5 pounds -- ripens and falls to the ground, reaching speeds of up to 50 mph on its descent.
 Inside the fruits’ hard, woody exterior are anywhere from 10 to 21 nuts arranged in a pattern similar to segments of an orange.
 The outer casing of the fruit is so hard that only one known animal -- the agoutis, a large rodent with sharp, chisel-like teeth -- can crack it open.
 In just one year, a Brazil nut tree can produce some 250 pounds of nuts.

-The Brazil nut tree is predominantly found in the Amazon rainforest of Brazil, although it can also be spotted in Colombia, Venezuela, Ecuador and Peru.
+The Brazil nut tree is predominantly found in the Amazon rainforest in Brazil, Bolivia, Colombia, Venezuela, Ecuador and Peru.
 The tree grows best in non-flooding areas of the moist lowland rainforest and is often found within a group of 50 or more similar trees (groupings like this are called “stands”).

 Brazil nut trees are sensitive to deforestation, and only seem to produce fruit in undisturbed forest.
 They depend on agoutis for seed dispersal, bees for pollination and other plants in the rainforest for their continued survival.
 If these other species disappear, so will the Brazil nut tree.